Kubia-Beta/Missile-Guidance-System-SE/README.md

 # SE-Rocketry
-A learning environment for Rocketry in Space Engineers
+A learning environment for Rocketry in Space Engineers, as well as encoding procedures used in Linear Binary Codes.